On two geometric realizations of an affine Hecke algebra: Properties of

 We start by recording some of the compatibilities following directly from the definitions.

 \begin{Lem} The following diagrams commute up to a natural isomorphism:

 \end{Lem}

 \proof Commutativity of the first diagram follows from the corresponding compatibility for action (Lemma \ref{compaact}) and the isomorphism $\pi_*(\Xib)\cong \Xi$ (Proposition \ref{TTT}(b)).
 To see commutativity of the second one observe that the functor $Av_{I^0}^{right}$ of averaging with respect to the right action of $I^0$ commutes with convolution on the left.
-For $\F\in D^b(Coh^\LG(\gth))$ the object $pr_{Spr,1}^*(\F)\in D_{perf}^\LG(\Sth)$ acts by left convolution with $\Phi_{diag}(\F)$, thus the required commutativity follows from Proposition \ref{onXi}(a).
-The proof for the third diagram is similar to the second one. \epf
+For $\F\in D^b(Coh^\LG(\gth))$ the object $pr_{Spr,1}^*(\F)\in D_{perf}^\LG(\Sth)$ acts on $\Dhat$ by the left convolution with $\Phi_{diag}(\F)$, thus the required commutativity follows the isomorphism $Av_{I^0}^{right}(\Delta_e^{IW})\cong \Xib$, which is a consequence of Proposition \ref{onXi}(a).
+The third diagram is obtained by concatenation of the first two: the left (respectively, right) vertical arrow in the third diagram coincides with the left (right) arrow in the second (respectively, first) one, the horizontal arrows are compositions of the corresponding horizontal arrows in the first two. \epf

 The goal of this subsection is the following